Enalean/tuleap-documentation-en/languages/en/deploy.rst

 PROFTPd plugin                  Q2 2023  Removed           End-users should use document or FRS instead Reference Alias * plugins       Q2 2023  Removed           It was only used as compatibility layer for TeamForge migration and no longer in use.
 The removed plugins: ``referencealias_core``, ``referencealias_git``, ``referencealias_mediawiki``, ``referencealias_svn``, ``referencealias_tracker``.
 Artifacts Folders plugin        Q2 2023  Removed           It was only used as compatibility layer for TeamForge migration and no longer in use.
-Chrome & Edge < 103             Q2 2023  End of support    Ensure your users have an up to date browser.
-Firefox < 102                   Q2 2023  End of support    Ensure your users have an up to date browser.
 Distributed SVN                 Q1 2023  Removed           If you set-up Distributed SVN you should update the main reverse proxy and ensure that all traffic goes to the main Tuleap server.
 SOAP API                        Q4 2022  Removed           End-users should switch to REST API Subversion (SVN Core)           Q4 2022  Removed           :ref:`Switch to SVN Plugin <svn_core_to_plugin>`